 Peter Alan Tyler (Shaun Dingwall) is a seemingly unremarkable yet funny bloke.
 Like all the members of the Tyler family, he comes from a pretty modest, working-class background and his relationship with his wife is pretty rocky by the time his daughter is born.
 Pete is apparently a layabout who can’t keep a steady job and can barely provide for himself and his family.
 He would like to fancy himself an inventor, coming up with all sort of clever schemes to make money, but none of his ideas take off.
 Jackie also accused of him cheating on her once, which is quite the eye-opener, whether it’s actually true or not.
 Regardless, the man does love his family and the idea of being a father, and he would do anything for them.
 Despite Pete’s overall dodginess, he is clearly not dumb.
 He’s actually quite sharp and observant, to the point where the other characters frequently underestimate him.
 Keeping track of every strange thing he sees and learns about the wound in time, it doesn’t take long for Pete to realize that Rose is his daughter from the future (and it helps that Rose is a terrible liar).
 Beyond that, he quickly comes to the horrible realization that he is not and never will be a part of Rose’s life, that he’s supposed to be dead.
 In a sobering scene, when Rose describes his dad skills, Pete sadly notices the dissonance between the lionized hero Rose has imagined and the man that he actually is, knowing they can’t possibly the same.
 In that exchange, it becomes clear that Pete’s opinion of himself is about as low as Jackie’s.
 By the end of the episode, Pete has accepted that he couldn’t be there for Rose during her childhood, fate stole that chance from him, but he can die a good death to save the world and the future she lives in, he can be her hero.
 Pete was a completely ordinary man, and a screw-up for much of his life, but when it counted he was completely extraordinary, and only a few people will ever know that.

-Joe Ahearne returns to direct this episode, and unlike his work on “Dalek”, I’d say his direction for “Father’s Day” is competent and workmanlike but otherwise unremarkable, save for a few interesting shots like the long, held take of Pete staring out into the street, slowly realizing what he has to do, or the cold, distant shot of Rose feeling empty inside.
+Joe Ahearne returns to direct this episode, and unlike his work on “Dalek”, I’d say his direction for “Father’s Day” is competent and workmanlike but otherwise unremarkable, save for a few interesting shots like the long, held take of Pete staring out into the street, slowly realizing what he has to do, or the cold, distant shot of Rose feeling empty inside while the world burns outside the church.
 Set entirely in a regular London block, “Father’s Day” is probably one of the least interesting episodes of Series 1 in terms of visuals, especially since it’s sandwiched between the exciting world of Platform One in “The Long Game” and the World War II setting of “The Empty Child”.
 Still, I do like the ominous atmosphere of this episode, achieved with grey filters and washed-out, destatured colors.
 Adding to the chilly tone of the episode, Murray Gold’s score is rather haunting this week.
 It’s whimsical and childlike, but in a twisted and perverted sort of the way, since this is Rose’s childhood fantasy gone horribly wrong.
 It’s the sort of music you would expect to hear in a horror movie while a serial killer picks off child targets.
 After all that creepiness, Murray writes a gorgeous, emotional piano piece for the scene where Pete runs out to meet his destiny, simply titled “Father’s Day” (which is sadly trimmed down on the album).
-After two episodes with really good CGI, “Doctor Who” steps a step backwards this week with the Reapers, unsettling CGI creations that serve their purpose but haven’t really aged that well and never quite feel like a tangible part of the environment.
+I also appreciate that there are several scenes in the episode where there is no score at all, and the actors are left to do the heavy lifting themselves.
+Because sometimes, an absence of background music can make the atmosphere feel so much more uncomfortable.
+After the last two episodes have sported some really good CGI, “Doctor Who” steps a step backwards this week with the Reapers, unsettling CGI creations that serve their purpose but haven’t really aged that well and never quite feel like a tangible part of the environment.

 The plot of this episode can get a bit dry and predictable, and I prefer Paul Cornell’s next entry, “Human Nature / The Family Of Blood“, over it.
 But it is a very good, small-scale story, and as a character study, “Father’s Day” has to be one of Rose’s best and most memorable outings from her tenure.